 The San Francisco Gas Company incorporated in 1850 to produce and distribute “manufactured gas” extracted from coal.
-Irish immigrants Peter and James Donahue and engineer Joseph Eastland will erect a coal gasification plant at San Francisco Bay to distill coal for manufacturing a gas for lighting.
-Their company, now part of Pacific Gas & Electric, illuminated its first “town gas” street lamps in 1852.
+Irish immigrants Peter and James Donahue and engineer Joseph Eastland erected a coal gasification plant at San Francisco Bay to distill coal for manufacturing a gas for lighting.
+Their company illuminated its first “town gas” street lamps in 1852.

 Just four days after the first American oil well in Titusville, Pennsylvania, a series of far less known “firsts” were achieved by local entrepreneur John Grandin in August 1859.

-Not to be remembered as America’s second commercial oil discovery, Grandin’s August 1859 dry hole achieved other petroleum industry milestones.
-His drilling attempt would be credited with the first stuck tool, the first “shooting” of a well with black powder – and first well ruined by a failed shooting attempt.
+Not to be remembered as America’s second oil discovery, Grandin’s dry hole on the last day of August 1859 achieved other petroleum industry milestones.
+His attempt would be credited with the first stuck tool, the first “shooting” of a well with black powder – and first well ruined by a failed shooting attempt.
 Learn more in First Dry Hole.

 September 1, 1862 – Union taxes Manufactured Gas

 “Not so,” replied the Brooklyn Gas Light Company.
 “We do not contemplate anything of the kind.”
-Still in need of revenue to fund the war, in 1864 the federal government will impose a $1 per barrel oil tax.
+Still in need of revenue to fund the war, U.S. Treasury Secretary Salmon P. Chase imposed a $1 per barrel oil tax in 1864.